|

 consists of the prefix '0' optionally followed by a sequence of

-the prefix 0x or 0X followed by a sequence of the decimal digits
+prefix 0x or 0X followed by a sequence of the decimal digits and

 respectively.

-the subject sequence is a sequence of letters and digits
+subject sequence is a sequence of letters and digits representing

-representing an integer with the radix specified by base,
+an integer with the radix specified by base, optionally preceded

-35; only letters whose ascribed values are less than that of base
+whose ascribed values are less than that of base are permitted.
+If

-are permitted.
-If the value of base is 16, the characters 0x or
+the value of base is 16, the characters 0x or 0X may optionally

-subsequence of the input string, starting with the first non-
+of the input string, starting with the first non-white-space

-white-space character that is of the expected form.
-The subject
+character that is of the expected form.
+The subject sequence shall

-sequence shall contain no characters if the input string is empty
+contain no characters if the input string is empty or consists

-or consists entirely of white-space characters, or if the first
+entirely of white-space characters, or if the first non-white-

-non-white-space character is other than a sign or a permissible
+space character is other than a sign or a permissible letter or

 If the subject sequence has the expected form and the value of